 Empathy is strength.
 Not all company leaders see this or know this.
 Some leaders are still ‘old school leaders’, and lead with fear.
-They have no idea how much they lose personally and do harm for the company they lead.
+They have no idea how much they do harm for the company and its success.

 Fortunately many leaders are nowadays empathic and have learnt the importance and strength of empathy and smart leadership.